 Good things come in small packages, and this Tundra aerosol spray from First Alert was made for putting out fires, with four times the discharge time as traditional extinguishers and an easy-to-use nozzle.
 It’s got an easy cleanup afterward and it’s completely biodegradable.
 This spray is designed to take out small fabric, wood, electric and grease fires around your home quickly and safely.

-PROS: The Tundra spray is safe and easy to clean up and features a biodegradable formula — simply wipe away with a damp cloth.
-32 seconds of discharge time.
+Pros: The Tundra spray is safe and easy to clean up and features a biodegradable formula — simply wipe away with a damp cloth.
+Boasts 32 seconds of discharge time.

 Cons: There is no pressure gauge you can check to know whether the unit is still in good, working condition.